Luminous Mexico Photo Tour – Yucatan, Oaxaca, & The Last Mayans

 Onto the turquoise sea this morning in a private boat to photograph the ruins from a new perspective.
 This includes two hidden Mayan temples that cannot be accessed by land.
 Later we continue toward the colonial town of Valladolid, where there is stunning cenote, or giant limestone sinkhole.
 Here we will experience and photograph a Mayan ceremony.
 Valladolid itself is historically rich and a great place to explore on foot this afternoon.

-Again we venture remote to a magical cenote rarely seen by travelers.
+Day 6 –Valladolid - Chichén Itzá – Azure Blues & Traditional Life This morning we visit a Mayan family at their home to learn about their culture and take photographs.
+After that again we venture remote to a magical cenote rarely seen by travelers.
 You will be blown away being inside this massive, sunken cave w/ its azure blue water.
-Later enjoy a special traditional lunch prepared by Mayans, Mayan style.
-After lunch we visit a Mayan family at their home to learn about their culture and take photographs.
-Late afternoon arrive at Chichén Itzá for an optional workshop on Night Photography & Editing.
-Tonight we have special access to Chichén Itzá to photograph the ancient marvel under the bright slow shutter stars above.
+Later enjoy a special traditional lunch prepared by Mayans, Mayan style, before we head for Chichén Itzá.
+Tonight we will photograph the ancient Mayan astronomical observatory of the Chichén Itzá ruins under the bright slow shutter stars above.

 Day 8 – Mérida – Uxmal – Yucatán Dance & Spanish Hacienda

-Today we spoil you with a private performance of the Ballet Folklórico of Mérida, with unencumbered freedom to photograph!
+This morning you will have some free time at the Hacienda.
+You can also enjoy a traditional Mayan massage or have another optional Photoshop workshop.
+This afternoon we spoil you with a private performance of the Ballet Folklórico of Mérida, with unencumbered freedom to photograph!
 The performance takes place at a colonial era Hacienda and features various dances in very vibrant Yucatan costumes.
-If time allows afterward, we’ll take portraits of some of the performers in classic settings in the hacienda gardens.
+Afterwards, we’ll take portraits of some of the performers in classic settings in the ancient hacienda premises and agave fields.
 Next we travel to the unique & fascinating ruins of Uxmal.
-A relaxed evening with optional image review at our awesome hotel near the ruins.

 Day 9 – Uxmal – Palenque – Unique Pyramids & the Road to Palenque